 The first ARP that we know of was implemented in 1996 within 30 families from the Meru community in Kenya, by two organisations, Maendeleo ya Wanawake and Programme for Alternative Technology in Health (PATH) (Oloo H., Wanjiru M., and Newell-Jones K., Population Council 2011).
 The aim was to lead the community towards pursuing the ceremony celebrating the passage from childhood to womanhood but without genital cutting.
 Indeed, FGM was part of a larger initiation process in Meru.
-The spirit of this initiation rite was respected and maintained in the alternative rite.
-Girls still received education on family and women’s social role and a public celebration with exchange of gifts was organized.
+The spirit of this initiation rite was respected and maintained in the ARP.
+Girls still received education on family and women’s social role and a public celebration with an exchange of gifts was organized.
 The ceremony was concluded by a public declaration stating the community’s recognition of the girls’ passage to womanhood.

-Maendeleo ya Wanawake still supports the implementation of alternative rites of passage in selected communities.
+Maendeleo ya Wanawake still supports the implementation of ARP in selected communities.
 It is part of a broader approach based on grassroots work aiming to raise awareness on the consequences of FGM and early marriage and involve the whole community in the abandonment of the practice and the law’s enactment.
 ARP implemented today follow the same logic (Nailantei N., 2018; AMREF Canada).
 They begin with a few days of training on girls and women’s rights and health and are concluded by a public graduation ceremony.

 How and where is it put in place?

-Alternative rites of passage differ from one community to another.
+ARP differ from one community to another.
 There is no single model commonly applied by every NGO implementing them.
 If the NGOs are the main leaders of ARP, some also resort to local partners to help them in involving the community’s members and successfully implementing the ARP (UNFPA-UNICEF, 2017).

-The NGO AMREF implements ARP in Kenya (Nailantei N. (AMREF), 2018):
+The NGO AMREF implements ARP in Kenya (Nailantei N.,AMREF, 2018):

-ARP offers training that sensitises local communities on the dangers of FGM/C, building consensus toward a collective decision to abandon it.
+ARP offers training that sensitises local communities about the dangers of FGM/C, building consensus toward a collective decision to abandon it.
 The new ritual combines the traditional ceremony with sexual and reproductive health education, and the promotion of girls’ education.
 The ARP ceremony is marked by two days of lessons on community values and traditions, sexuality and sexual health issues, and life skills.

 Who is involved?

 The programmes aim to involve the whole community in the ceremony, in order to build a social consensus around the rite and its significance.
 Young girls receive training and the whole community is then invited to the closing ceremony.
 Depending on the community, parents are sometimes involved in the training that the girls receive given by the leading NGO.
-The elders, traditional cutters or parents’ involvement in the public ceremonies and their role in the whole process differ from one community to another.
-For instance, in the Ugandan community of seminomadic Pokot and Karimojong, FGM is often perpetrated by traditional healers who are highly respected in the community and considered as guardians of traditions (UNFPA-UNICEF, 2017).
+The elders, traditional cutters or parent’s involvement in the public ceremonies and their role in the whole process differ from one community to another.
+For instance, in the Ugandan community of semi-nomadic Pokot and Karimojong, FGM is often perpetrated by traditional healers who are highly respected in the community and considered as guardians of traditions (UNFPA-UNICEF, 2017).
 Thus, the traditional healers were targeted by the sensitization and training campaigns led by Vision Care Foundation in the Nakapiripirit district.